fereidani/layout/README.md

 All helper structs will be also nested, for example `PointSlice` will be nested in `ParticleSlice`.

-## Documentation

-Please see http://lumol.org/layout/layout_example/ for a small example and the documentation of all the generated code.

 ## Benchmarks

 The benchmarks compare two different data layouts: